miracleramos2025/college-roi-analysis/README.md

    - `ramos_miracle_final_report.qmd`: Quarto file for the final report.
    - `ramos_miracle_final_report.html`: Rendered HTML file of the final report.
    - Progress memos for tracking project updates.

+5. **Executive Summary**
+   - Provides a concise overview of the project's purpose, major findings, and conclusions.

 ## How to Use